Virendra9824/Data-Science-From-Celebal/README.md

 ## Overview

-The COE program at CELEBAL Technology is designed to provide hands-on experience and practical knowledge in various aspects of software engineering and development.
+The COE program at CELEBAL Technology is designed to provide hands-on experience and practical knowledge in various aspects of Data Science Field.
 This repository serves as a central hub for storing and managing the work done throughout the program.

 ## About Me